Childhood Arc ~ I'm Quite Knowledgeable! ~

 "Ojou-sama, what in the world… Eh?
 W-Water Attribute?"

-Asked that, she hesitated over whether she should honestly answer that it was Poison Attribute.
+At that question, she hesitated over whether to honestly admit it was the Poison Attribute.

 In Koleha's hand, there was a single sprouted potato.